codewizard13/ehw-tutwrk-traversy-mod-react-mern/README.md

 The final project has been added!
 It is a fullstack MERN support ticket system that uses Redux and Redux Toolkit.

+### Included Projects

+- Feedback app with in depth explanation of React fundamentals
+- Build a house marketplace with React and Firebase 9
+- Learn React hooks and how to create custom hooks
+- Learn how to use context and reducers to manage global state
+- Build a Fullstack MERN support ticket system with Redux Toolkit

 ![Warning](img/warning-1.jpg)

 ## Course Info

 - **Length:** 21.5 hours
+- **Level:** Beginner & Intermediate

 ### Project Screenshots: